 Planned gifts give you the freedom to support causes you believe in, often in ways you may not be able to accomplish during your lifetime.
 It is a way to make clear your intentions and to maximize potential tax benefits.

-If you are considering a legacy donation to Yukon College, we encourage you to consult your own financial and legal advisors to ensure your gift is tailored to your personal circumstances.
+If you are considering a legacy donation to the Yukon College Foundation, we encourage you to consult your own financial and legal advisors to ensure your gift is tailored to your personal circumstances.

 Planned gifts can be made in the following ways:

 Bequests – A bequest – the most common type of future gift – is a commitment made through your will to be distributed from your estate upon your death.
 A bequest may be a specific sum of money, asset or piece of property, or a portion or percentage of your estate.
 Gifts can be given outright, or dependent on certain conditions.
 Sample language for including Yukon College is available for download (here).
 These are samples only, and we strongly encourage you to consult your own legal advisors to ensure the clauses are tailored to your needs.